redFrik/the_art_of_shader_programming/README.md

 //--introduction to shaders
 ===========================

-shaders are programs that run on the graphic card (GPU).  they are quite limited but can run in parallel.
+shaders are programs that run on the graphic card (GPU).  they are quite limited in what they can do, but on the other hand they run in parallel.
 <http://en.wikipedia.org/wiki/Shader>

 there exist a few different languages for writing shaders.